ballerina-attic/stream-processing/README.md

 function initRealtimeRequestCounter () {

     //Whenever the `requestCountStream` stream receives an event from the streaming rules defined in the
-    // `forever` block, the `alertRequestCount` function is invoked. requestCountStream.subscribe(alertRequestCount);
+    //`forever` block, the `alertRequestCount` function is invoked. requestCountStream.subscribe(alertRequestCount);

-    //Gather all the events that are coming to requestStream for ten seconds, group them by the host, count the
+    //Gather all the events that are coming to requestStream for ten seconds, group them by the host,
-    // number of requests per host, and check if the count is more than 10.
-If yes, publish the output (host and
+    //count the number of requests per host, and check if the count is more than 10.
+If yes,
-    // the count) to the `requestCountStream` stream as an alert.
-This `forever` block is executed once, when
+    //publish the output (host and the count) to the `requestCountStream` stream as an alert.
+This
-    // initializing the service.
+    //`forever` block is executed once, when initializing the service.
+The processing happens
-    // The processing happens asynchronously each time the `requestStream` receives an event.
+    //asynchronously each time the `requestStream` receives an event.

     forever {
         from requestStream window timeWindow(10000)